WillMatthews/SimSPAD/README.md

 ## About

 **SimSPAD** is an input output converter which takes an input of simulation parameters and an arbitrary length vector of expected number of photons striking the detector array per time step.
-From here, the output of a silicon photomultiplier is simulated.
+From here, the output of a silicon photomultiplier is simulated, and packaged into a binary file.
 Currently the software returns the total charge emitted per time step, which can then be pulse-shaped with a convolution further down the line.
 Pulse-shaping is being integrated into the software so in the future this step may be omitted.

+### SimSPAD does not:
+- Do fancy random walks to determine if microcells will fire when an electron-hole pair is generated - this is far too slow and can be encapsulated into the PDE approximation.
+- Calculate electrical fields present in the device.
+- Have an afterpulsing probability method (although this is easy to implement - I don't have enough time and will welcome pull requests).
+- Assume digital driving circuitry (although I will accept pull requests which add this functionality).

 ## Background on SiPMs, and why simulation is necessary